-Base salary is the guaranteed element of our executive compensation program.
-The Committee considers the base salary and total compensation market data compiled by the outside compensation advisor and our internal executive compensation function in the context of the executive's role and responsibilities, experience and tenure, individual performance and contribution to our results, internal pay equity, and to a lesser extent, our recent performance and overall salary increases for the broader employee population.
+Base salary is designed to offer guaranteed, competitive income.
+In setting base salary, the Committee considers the salary and total compensation market data in the context of the named executive officer's role and responsibilities, experience and tenure, internal equity considerations, individual performance and contribution to our results.